 - If you use the special accounting rule, your employees must use the special accounting rule on their tax returns.

 If you choose to use the special accounting rule, benefits shifted to the next year must use the valuation rules for the next year.
 For example, if the cents-per-mile rate increases, you need to use the new cents-per-mile rate when calculating the value of the benefits.

 You can add the fair market value of the employee’s personal use to their wages.
 You will then calculate withholdings on the total wages as you normally would.

 Or, you can treat the amount as supplemental wages.
-You will withhold federal income tax on the amount at the applicable supplemental flat tax rate of 22% or 37%.
+You will withhold federal income tax on the amount at the applicable supplemental flat tax rate of 22%.
 You might also have to pay a state supplemental rate.
 Withhold FICA tax as normal.